-Hybrid cloud storage is often used to supplement internal data storage with public cloud storage.
+Hybrid cloud storage is an approach to managing cloud storage that uses both local and off-site resources.
+The hybrid cloud storage infrastructure is often used to supplement internal data storage with public cloud storage.
 Policy engines keep frequently used data on-site while simultaneously moving inactive data to the cloud in a transparent manner.

 Ideally, a hybrid cloud implementation behaves as if it is homogeneous storage.
 Hybrid cloud storage is most often implemented by using proprietary commercial storage software, by using a cloud storage appliance that serves as a gateway between on-premises and public cloud storage or by using an application program interface (API) to access the cloud storage.Content Continues Below

-With hybrid cloud storage, businesses can move workloads between on-premises or private clouds and use the public cloud to host the data and applications they're comfortable with being publicly available.
+With hybrid cloud storage, businesses can move workloads between on-premises or private clouds and use the public cloud to host the data and applications that they are comfortable with being publicly available.
 Hybrid clouds help companies get the most out of containers, which simplify moving workloads among clouds.
 Containers also offer clustering and orchestration.
 Cloud management platforms help administrators streamline cloud storage management behind a single pane of glass.